Congressional District # 13

 Groundwater is contaminated with similar compounds and potential health effects could occur if the water was used as a drinking water supply.
 However, there is little chance for people to ingest the groundwater contaminants, as the aquifer is not otherwise usable for drinking in the area and all homes are connected to the municipal water supply.

-EPA completed the Lower Ecorse Creek site cleanup actions in 2003 and later deleted the site from the NPL in July, 2005.
-However, EPA still conducts five-year reviews (5YR) at the site because hazardous substances remain covered at a portion of the site (the city park).
-The Agency conducted the latest 5YR in 2011 and evaluated the efficacy of the required institutional controls (ICs) for the site as well as the monitoring and maintenance work that the city of Wyandotte performs on the soil cover in the park.
-(Institutional controls are legal or administrative controls that are attached to properties to prevent interference with constructed cleanup remedies or to prevent use of residually contaminated media such as groundwater.)
+EPA completed cleanup actions at the Lower Ecorse Creek site in 2003 and later deleted the site from the NPL in July 2005.
+However, EPA still conducts five-year reviews (FYR) at the site because hazardous substances remain (covered) on site under a portion of the site currently used as the city park.
+EPA conducted the latest FYR in 2011 and evaluated the efficacy of the required institutional controls (ICs) for the site as well as the monitoring and maintenance work that the city of Wyandotte performs on the soil cover in the park.
+Institutional controls are legal or administrative controls that are attached to properties to prevent interference with constructed cleanup remedies or to prevent use of residually contaminated media such as groundwater.
 EPA requires the city to protect the integrity of the soil cover and to control the use of the park area to prevent potential exposure to buried contaminants.
 The city has complied with the requirements to implement deed restrictions and maintain the soil cover in the park.

-EPA began a Remedial Investigation and Feasibility Study (RI/FS) in March 1994 for the four-block area surrounding the lots addressed in the removal action.
-EPA completed the RI/FS in July 1996 and selected a long term cleanup action for the site, documenting the selection in a Record of Decision (ROD).
-The selected cleanup action included excavation and offsite disposal of approximately 300 cubic yards of soil contaminated with cyanide, arsenic and PAHs and found on about 16 residential lots, including areas of contamination remaining on the lots addressed in the emergency cleanup actions.
+In March 1994, EPA began a Remedial Investigation and Feasibility Study (RI/FS) at the four-block area surrounding the lots addressed in the removal action.
+EPA completed the RI/FS in July 1996 and selected a long-term cleanup action for the site in a Record of Decision (ROD).
+The selected cleanup action included excavation and off-site disposal of approximately 300 cubic yards of soil contaminated with cyanide, arsenic, and PAHs found on about 16 residential lots, including areas of contamination remaining on the lots previously addressed by the 1993 emergency removal action.

 EPA began on-site construction for the long term cleanup in April 1998.
 By September 2000, all excavation and site restoration was complete.
-A total of approximately 3,000 cubic yards of contaminated soil was excavated and disposed of offsite.
-On July 13, 2001, U.S. EPA signed a ROD Amendment to address a layer of general refuse found in a city park at the site.
+A total of approximately 3,000 cubic yards of contaminated soil was excavated and disposed of off site.
+On July 13, 2001, EPA signed a ROD Amendment to address a layer of general refuse found under a city park at the site.
 The ROD Amendment called for implementation of deed restrictions on the park property to prevent exposure of the waste material.
 The waste is located beneath three feet of clean soil.

-In February 2002, EPA issued a UAO to the city of Wyandotte, requiring the city to implement the deed restrictions and maintenance of the soil cover in the park.
+In February 2002, EPA issued a UAO to the city of Wyandotte that required the city to implement the deed restrictions and maintenance of the soil cover in the park.
 The city has complied with the UAO.

 In May 2002, additional cyanide contamination was found beneath the porch of one home near where cleanup work was previously performed.
 In October 2002, EPA's contractor mobilized to the site, excavated the contamination, and waterproofed the basement wall.
 Drainage tile repair at the home was completed in February 2003.

-On September 9, 2010 U.S. EPA announced the beginning of the next Five-Year Review for the site.
+On September 9, 2010 EPA announced the beginning of a FYR at the Lower Ecorse Creek site.
 The announcement was made by an advertisement placed in the News Herald.
-U.S. EPA did not receive any comments from the public during the public comment period.
+EPA did not receive any comments from the public during the public comment period.
 The Five-Year Review report was signed on March 21, 2011.
 There were no recommendations or follow-up actions currently associated with the park area of the site.

-The majority of the Lower Ecorse Creek site is residential.
+The majority of the Lower Ecorse Creek site is residentially developed.
 Homes were built on the properties as far back as the mid-1900s.
 The area continues to remain primarily residential, with the park continuing to be used recreationally.
 The park contains swing sets, a jungle gym, and a picnic shelter.
 The city plans to continue to use this area as a city park.
-In the spring of 2006, the Oak Street Site began redevelopment for commercial use.
+In spring 2006, the Oak Street Site began redevelopment for commercial use.